Pratyush1310Saha/AI_Nexus/README.md

    cd AI_Nexus

 2. # Update Open AI Client details:
-   Make changes to the OpenAIHttpClient.py file to connect to your resource in your subscription by your preferred authentication method.
+   Make changes to the Utilities/Config file to connect to your resource in your subscription.
-   Update the chat completion and image generation url in OpenAIHttpClient.py and Main.py files accordingly
+   Update the chat completion and image generation endpoints accordingly

 3. # Install the required dependencies
    ```sh